Emergency situation

 It depends on the number of products.
 100–500 rows typically take less than a minute.
 Up to 10,000 rows can take several minutes.
 The import runs in the background, so you don’t need to keep your browser open.

-How do I check that the prices are updated correctly?
+How do I check that the prices have been updated correctly?

-Open a few samples in admin under Products or export the products again and compare with your import file.
-If you didn't reset the cache at the same time, the shop may show old prices for a short time afterwards.
+Open a few random samples in the admin panel under Products, or re-export the products and compare them with your import file.
+If you didn’t clear the cache at the same time, the online store may display old prices for a short time afterward.
 Read more in Cache in Shoporama.

-What about variants, for example different sizes of the same product?
+What about variants, such as different sizes of the same product?

-Each variant has its own SKU, so if you want to price variants individually, you need to specify them as separate rows in your CSV.
-If you want all variants to have the same price, you can simply update the main product price and let the variant prices follow.
+Each variant has its own SKU, so if you want to adjust prices for variants individually, you must list them as separate rows in your CSV.
+If all variants should have the same price, you can simply update the main product’s price and let the variant prices follow suit.

-Can I adjust prices with a percentage instead of entering a new price?
+Can I adjust prices by a percentage instead of specifying a new price?

-The CSV import takes fixed price values.
-For example, if you want to raise all prices by 5%, export the product list first, calculate the new prices in Excel (multiply by 1.05) and import the adjusted file back.
+The CSV import accepts fixed price values.
+For example, if you want to increase all prices by 5%, first export the product list, calculate the new prices in Excel (multiply by 1.05), and then import the adjusted file back.

-Does it affect active campaigns and discount codes?
+Does this affect active campaigns and discount codes?

-No, it doesn't.
-The CSV import will only change the product's normal selling price and any promotional price.
-Active promotions, volume discounts and discount codes will still be calculated on top of the new price.
+No. The CSV import only changes the product’s regular retail price and any sale price.
+Active promotions, volume discounts, and discount codes are still calculated based on the new price.

-I forgot to uncheck the box and now all prices are 20% too low.
+I forgot to uncheck the box, and now all the prices are 20% too low.
 What should I do?

-This is a classic error.
-You have two options: 1) Import the original export you hopefully made before, so the prices roll back.
-2) Create a new CSV with the same prices multiplied by 1.25 (e.g. in Excel) and import again without checkmarks.
-Then you're back to the original price.
+That’s a classic mistake.
+You have two options: 1) Import the original export—which you hopefully created beforehand—so the prices revert to their original values.
+2) Create a new CSV file with the same prices multiplied by 1.25 (e.g., in Excel) and import it again without checking the box.
+This will restore the original prices.

-Yes, you do.
-Shoporama always stores prices excluding VAT, and VAT is only added at checkout based on the customer's country.
-If your supplier prices are already pure prices without VAT, then uncheck the import checkbox.
-This is determined by your supplier invoice and accounting, not the online shop's VAT setting.
+Yes.
+Shoporama always saves prices excluding VAT, and VAT is added at checkout based on the customer’s country.
+If your supplier prices are already net prices excluding VAT, then uncheck the box when importing.
+This is determined by your supplier invoice and your accounting records, not the online store’s VAT settings.

-Where do I find the existing price list so I can start with an export?
+Where can I find the existing price list so I can start an export?

-Go to Products and click "Export".
-Select CSV format.
-You'll get a file with all your products that you can open in Excel or Google Sheets, edit the prices and import back.
-It's the safest way to avoid column name errors.
+Go to Products and click “Export.”
+Select the CSV format.
+You’ll receive a file containing all your products, which you can open in Excel or Google Sheets, edit the prices in, and import back.
+This is the safest way to avoid errors with column names.